akorablov/project_data_jobs/README.md

 #### Key Insights:

-- The top graph reveals that specialized technical skills such as dplyr, Bitbucket, and GitLab are linked to higher salaries, some exceeding $200K.
+- The top graph reveals that specialized technical skills such as `dplyr`, `Bitbucket`, and `GitLab` are linked to higher salaries, some exceeding $200K.
 This suggests that advanced technical expertise can significantly boost earning potential.

-- The bottom graph highlights the most in-demand skills, including Excel, PowerPoint, and SQL.
+- The bottom graph highlights the most in-demand skills, including `Excel`, `PowerPoint`, and `SQL`.
 While these foundational tools may not command the highest salaries, they are essential for employability and remain widely requested in job postings.

 - Overall, there’s a clear distinction between the skills that offer the highest pay and those that are most sought after.
 To maximize career growth, data analysts should aim to build a balanced skill set that combines in-demand core tools with high-value technical proficiencies.